wp-plugins/wordpress-ecommerce/readme.txt

 = Fantastic Themes - Made Easy =

 Also available on WPMU DEV, you'll find a Parent and Child Theme (more being added all the time).
 This provides the perfect scenario of powerful functionality in the admin and gorgeous display of your products on the public side!  <a href='http://premium.wpmudev.org/project/frame-market-theme'>Check them out today!</a>

+Our latest *FREE*<a href='http://premium.wpmudev.org/project/simplemarket'>SimpleMarket Theme</a> uses an HTML 5 responsive design so your e-commerce site looks great across all screen-sizes and devices such as smartphones or tablets!

 == Installation ==
 = To Install: =